 Always an earthquake before the tsunami, isn’t there?
 Looking back you think there musta been a sign, musta been a warning that change was coming.
 And maybe there was, too subtle to see.
-If I could go back in time and stay asleep that day, would things have been different?
-‘Cause the moment I woke, […]
+If I could go back and stay asleep that day, would things have been different?
+‘Cause the moment I woke, the world […]

 “What do you call a pig that does karate?”
 On the treadmill, incline at 10, speed at 5, and some guy’s in my face talking about a pork chop.
 Does he not see me sweating?
 The Tribune people had left, probably home eating sloppy Joe’s by now.
 I was stuck.
 “What’s your name?” the guy […]